Jordan-Hall/angular-material-rail-drawer-plugin/README.md

 ## Extra API for rail variant

+On top of all the standard Drawer API from google https://material.angular.io/components/sidenav/api.
+I've added 4 extra API so you have more control over the animation and size.

 | Input          |   description                           | default                |
 |----------------|:---------------------------------------:|:----------------------:|
 | openAnimation  |  Angular Animation settings for opening | sidebarOpen(maxWidth)  |